yeoman/yeoman.io/app/codelab/write-unit-tests.md

 ---
 layout: codelab
+title: 'Step 8: Test with Karma and Jasmine'
 markdown: 1
 ---

-# Step 8: Test with Karma and Jasmine

 For those unfamiliar with [Karma](http://karma-runner.github.io), it is a JavaScript test runner that is test framework agnostic.
 The Angular generator has two included test frameworks: [ngScenario](https://code.angularjs.org/1.2.16/docs/guide/e2e-testing) and [Jasmine](http://jasmine.github.io/).
 When we ran `yo angular` earlier in this codelab the generator scaffolded a ***test*** directory in the root of the ***mytodo*** folder, created a ***karma.conf.js*** file, and pulled in the Node modules for Karma.
 We’ll be editing a Jasmine script to describe our tests soon but let’s see how we can run tests first.